moby/moby/docs/sources/reference/commandline/cli.md

 Ports*](../../../use/port_redirection/#port-redirection) explains in
 detail how to manipulate ports in Docker.

+    $ sudo docker run -e MYVAR1 --env MYVAR2=foo --env-file ./env.list ubuntu bash

+This sets environmental variables in the container.
+For illustration all three flags are shown here.
+Where `-e`,
+`--env` take an environment variable and value, or if no "=" is provided, then that variable’s current value is passed through (i.e. \$MYVAR1 from the host is set to \$MYVAR1 in the container).
+All three flags, `-e`, `--env`{.docutils .literal} and `--env-file` can be repeated.

+Regardless of the order of these three flags, the `--env-file`{.docutils .literal} are processed first, and then `-e`{.docutils .literal}/`--env` flags.
+This way, the
+`-e` or `--env`{.docutils .literal} will override variables as needed.

+    $ cat ./env.list
+    TEST_FOO=BAR
+    $ sudo docker run --env TEST_FOO="This is a test" --env-file ./env.list busybox env | grep TEST_FOO
+    TEST_FOO=This is a test

+The `--env-file` flag takes a filename as an argument and expects each line to be in the VAR=VAL format, mimicking the argument passed to `--env`.
+Comment lines need only be prefixed with `#`

+An example of a file passed with `--env-file`

+    $ cat ./env.list
+    TEST_FOO=BAR

+    # this is a comment
+    TEST_APP_DEST_HOST=10.10.0.127
+    TEST_APP_DEST_PORT=8888

+    # pass through this variable from the caller
+    TEST_PASSTHROUGH
+    $ sudo TEST_PASSTHROUGH=howdy docker run --env-file ./env.list busybox env
+    HOME=/
+    PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
+    HOSTNAME=5198e0745561
+    TEST_FOO=BAR
+    TEST_APP_DEST_HOST=10.10.0.127
+    TEST_APP_DEST_PORT=8888
+    TEST_PASSTHROUGH=howdy

     $ sudo docker run --name console -t -i ubuntu bash

 This will create and run a new container with the container name being